This page has paths:

 Sopwell Domus Monialium fundata 1140 a Galfrido Abbate

-Ecclesia Caenobii ab Offa Rege fundata fuit cicra 793 e ruinis Verolanii
+Ecclesia Caenobij ab Offa Rege fundata fuit cicra 793 e ruinis Verolanij

 Agger Fishpoolhead ex ruinis Urbis confectus

 Capella Stae.
-Mariae Magdalenae aedificata ab Ulfino Abbate hodie omnino Sublata.
+Mariae Magdalenae aedificata ab Ulsino Abbate hodie omnino Sublata.

 Pars muri adhuc residua